Agenda Item

 • Default_avatar

-Maria Kann almost 3 years ago
+Maria Kann about 3 years ago

 I oppose this Use Permit and project.
 The fact they want to remove 130 old growth oak trees is disgusting.
 Trees cycle water, sequester carbon, cool the planet, and produce oxygen.
 Water and oxygen are required for life while cannabis is not.
 We should be considering the impact on global warming and removing trees is not in our future's best interest.
 This project is also too close to a heavily populated community and the nuisances are many: offensive odors, continuous noise, increased traffic, and mental and emotional stress to name a few.
 Please do not pass another large grow that will destroy the natural beauty of our communities!